 1. The post-click stage is a relatively new addition to the advertising campaign.
 Before the internet, there was no equivalent.
 For the consumer, there was simply an ad followed by the sales experience.
 Whether it was a piece of direct mail or a phone number to call over the TV or radio, the campaign went from ad straight to conversion.
 There was no click, and thus, no pre-click or post-click stages.
 As a result, this idea of the two-stage modern campaign has been slow to catch on.

 Today, though, ads don’t do the selling like they once did.
-The conversion takes place during the post-click experience.
+The conversion takes place during the post-click landing page.

 2. The tools haven’t been capable of post-click personalization.
 It does seem like ages ago that personalization meant tactics like recommended product emails and subject lines featuring first name.
 It wasn’t all that complicated.
 And the tools were largely to blame.
 Without advanced capabilities, very few businesses could achieve true personalization.